ivanceras/jss/README.md

 ```

 Oh!, we forgot that escaping braces in rust strings is done with braces and we will have double braces all over our dynamic css.
-It will just get worse when there are more variables added into it, keeping track of the format argument.
+It will just get worse when there are more variables added into it, keeping track the order of the format argument.

 `jss!` to the rescue: